zgosalvez/github-actions-ensure-sha-pinned-actions/README.md

         uses: actions/checkout@5a4ac9002d0be2fb38bd78e4b4dbde5606d7042f # v2.3.4
       - name: Ensure SHA pinned actions
         uses: zgosalvez/github-actions-ensure-sha-pinned-actions@v1.0.1 # Replace this
+        with:
+          allowlist: |
+            aws-actions/
+            docker/login-action
 ```

+## Contributing
+See [the contributing guide](.github/CONTRIBUTING) for detailed instructions on how to get started with our project.

 ## License
 The scripts and documentation in this project are released under the [MIT License](LICENSE)